For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Similar to other banks, there are some services you can do online or via the app.

-TSB has changed its opening hours to 10am to 4pm, Monday to Friday and some branches may be open on Saturdays to offer support for complex queries (but no counter service).
+Some branches are open on Saturdays to offer support for complex queries (but no counter service).

-Similar to other banks, many branches have been temporarily closed although there is advice on what services you can do online or via the app.
+Similar to other banks, TSB has offered advice on what services you can do online or via the app.

 Be the first to comment